 Petition For Succession

-The first method involves a special petition to the court requesting that the court issue an order determining who the new owner of the property is.
-The Judicial Council of California has created a special form for this purpose.
-Use of this form involves a couple of requirements:
+The first approach is filing a special petition with the court, asking for an order to determine who the property's new owner is.
+The California Judicial Council has developed a unique form for this purpose.
+There are a few prerequisites for using this form:

-The value of the gross estate is determined by preparing a special form called an "Inventory and Appraisal", which lists the assets that would've been subject to probate.
-This form is then sent to special court-appointed "probate referees" (appraisers) who then provide the market values of those assets as of the date of death.
-The relevant law is found in California Probate Code Sections 13150-13158.
+The gross estate value is calculated by filling out a particular form called an "Inventory and Appraisal," which details all of the assets that would have been subject to probate.
+This form is subsequently forwarded to special court-appointed "probate referees" (appraisers), who establish market values for the assets as of death.
+California Probate Code Sections 13150-13158 include the relevant legislation.

 We Get REsults